danlesko/Community-Calendar/README.md

 Once the application was completed, I created a war file and uploaded it to a Tomcat Server hosted on my personal Amazon EC2 instance.

+To run locally simply clone the repo, navigate to `frontend/src/main/frontend` and run `npm install`.

 ### References / Libraries Used
 - [Angular Calendar](https://mattlewis92.github.io/angular-calendar/#/kitchen-sink)
 - [Bootswatch](https://bootswatch.com/)